Football Stadium Insurance

 - If you change your team name, you will have to reapply and make a full payment.

-I would caution you not to purchase our insurance until you know the effective date of your league’s policy, so there will be no confusion of when your coverage begins and when it expires.
-If you are uncertain of the effective and expiration date of your “League’s policy” call Skip Conner, and if he is not available, Kellie Sissom.
+I would caution you not to purchase your insurance until you know the effective date of your league’s account, so there will be no confusion of when your coverage begins and when it expires.
+If you are uncertain of the effective and expiration date of the league's account, call Skip Conner, and if he is not available, Kellie Sissom.

-If a team selects to have coverage just for their team, the coverage is for 12 months from the date of application and payment.
+If a team selects to have coverage not related to a league account, the coverage is for 12 months from the date of application and payment.
 The premium is higher for a single team as opposed to a “league team”.

 We DO NOT provide coverage for injury to your sport participants, or lawsuits that might arise from those injuries.
 The policy does cover lawsuits arising out of injuries to spectators for which you may be legally liable.